vishnun0027/LLM-Function-Calling/README.md

 # Function Calling with Llama-3.2-3B via Ollama
+LLM function calling is the secret sauce that lets AI seamlessly connect with external systems to fetch data and perform tasks.

 This setup enables a chat-based assistant powered by the Llama-3.2-3B model through Ollama, allowing the model to perform specific tasks(Function Calling) like fetching weather,  or performing calculations by calling dedicated functions

 ![My Project Logo](img/Diagram.png)

 ## How to set up and run the system